Solar Tax Incentives 2025

 Yes!
 You can often combine multiple state and local incentives.
 For example, Maryland residents can receive the state tax credit plus ongoing SREC income.
 DC residents can combine rebates with property tax exemptions.
 These incentives stack for maximum savings.

-To claim the federal solar tax credit, file IRS Form 5695 with your federal tax return for the year your system was installed.
+To claim federal solar incentives, use the currently applicable IRS form with your federal tax return for the year your system was installed.
 Include all installation costs and equipment receipts.
 For state credits, file your state's specific form (Maryland Form 502CR) with required documentation.
 We provide all necessary paperwork for your tax preparer.

 SRECs are tradable certificates earned when your solar system generates 1,000 kWh of electricity.
 In Maryland and DC, you can sell these certificates for additional income.
 Maryland SRECs trade at $70-90 each, while DC SRECs range from $50-400.
 An average 8 kW system generates 8-12 SRECs per year, providing $560-$4,800 in annual passive income.